 An HE beamformer shall support a maximum MPDU length for the HE compressed beamforming and CQI report which is the minimum between 11 454 octets and the maximum length of the HE compressed beamforming and CQI report that the HE beamformer intends to solicit from its HE beamformees.

-An HE beamformer that sends a BRP Trigger frame shall set the Feedback Segment Retransmission Bitmap fields of the BRP Trigger frame to all 1s except when the HE beamformer intends to solicit the retransmission of segmented feedback as defined in 27.6.4 (Rules for generating segmented feedback).
+An HE beamformer that transmits a BRP Trigger frame shall set the Feedback Segment Retransmission Bitmap fields of the BRP Trigger frame to all 1s except when the HE beamformer intends to solicit the retransmission of segmented feedback as defined in 27.6.4 (Rules for generating segmented feedback).

 Changes 28.3.15.2 as follows:

-The number of bits for quantization, tone grouping factor, and the number of columns in the HE compressed beamforming feedback are set by the HE beamformer if the HE NDP Announcement frame contains more than one STA Info field.
-The number of bits for quantization, tone grouping factor, and the number of columns in the HE compressed beamforming feedback are determined by the beamformee only if the HE NDP Announcement frame contains a single STA Info field.
+The number of bits for quantization, the tone grouping factor, and the number of columns in the HE compressed beamforming and CQI report are set by the HE beamformer if the HE NDP Announcement frame is broadcast and does not request CQI feedback.
+The number of columns in the HE compressed beamforming and CQI report is set by the HE beamformer if the HE NDP Announcement frame requests CQI feedback.
+The number of bits for quantization, the tone grouping factor, and the number of columns in the HE compressed beamforming and CQI report are determined by the HE beamformee if the HE NDP Announcement frame is individually addressed and requests SU feedback.

 Change 9.3.1.20 as follows:

-An HE NDP Announcement frame contains at most 1 STA Info field per STA.

-If the HE NDP Announcement frame is sent during an HE TB sounding sequence then the Nc field indicates the number of columns Nc, in the Compressed Beamforming Feedback Matrix subfield minus 1, if the requested feedback type is MU.
-Set to 0 to request Nc = 1, set to 1 to request Nc = 2, ..., set to 7 to request Nc = 8.
-If the HE NDP Announcement frame is sent during an HE non-TB sounding sequence then the Nc field is reserved if the requested feedback type is SU.
+The Nc field indicates the number of columns, Nc, in the Compressed Beamforming Feedback Matrix subfield minus 1, unless the HE NDP Announcement frame is individually addressed and SU feedback is requested, in which case it is reserved

 Change 28.3.16 as follows:

-If the Beamformed field in HE-SIG-A of an HE NDP PPDU is 1, then the receiver of the HE NDP PPDU shall not perform channel smoothing when generating the compressed beamforming feedback report.
+If the Beamformed field in HE-SIG-A of an HE NDP PPDU is 1, then the receiver of the HE NDP PPDU shall not perform channel smoothing when generating the compressed beamforming feedback matrix.

 References: